Which country is cheaper, the UK or Spain?

 The UK is a nice destination for couples.
 Plenty of destinations in Great Britain are great for couples.
 London for starters has many nice hotels, restaurants, and romantic spots around town.
 Or, head to the countryside of Scotland or Wales for castles, beautiful natural scenery, lakes, and more.
 If you're looking for an active trip, check out some of the national park or wilderness areas such as Lake District, Snowdonia, or Cairngorms.
 Also, many of the beach destinations have nice resort areas for couples, too.

-Both Spain and The UK are popular destinations for backpackers.
+Spain and The UK are both great destinations for backpackers.

-Spain is a very popular country for backpackers and budget travelers.
+Plenty of budget travelers and backpackers visit Spain.
 Affordable prices, easy transportation, and a wide array of budget accommodation make this country extremely popular for backpackers and budget travelers.
 Barcelona, Madrid, the costal cities, and small towns all have plenty of hostels, pensions, and guest houses.
 Barcelona is also known for its nightlife, attracting younger travelers on a budget, and plenty of places cater to them with low-cost accommodations with a party vibe.
 Also, a huge number of museums and cultural attractions have low-cost or free entry tickets, or provide discounts for anyone under 25.
 Affordable food is also found everywhere, whether at local restaurants, street vendors, or markets.
 Transportation is also easy, cheap, and efficient, and serves the entire country.
 Overall, prices in most spots in Spain tend to be a little more affordable than in the rest of Europe.

 Malaga: From an endless supply of hostels to plenty of opportunities to meet other backpackers, this is a very backpacker friendly area.

-The UK is very popular with the backpacker crowd.
+Backpackers come from all over to visit The UK.
 The overall price of travel in the U.K. can be quite high, so backpackers and budget travelers will need to plan ahead to find affordable accommodations and entertainment options.
 London in particular offers plenty of hostels and budget accommodation options, but they are still priced higher than in many other cities.
 Smaller cities, towns, and destinations in the countryside can usually be more affordable.
 Prices aside, the overall amenities and infrastructure for budget travelers and backpackers are everywhere and very frequent.
 It's easy to find lower-priced options everywhere, along with plenty of free and cheap activities, so don't let the overall costs dissuade you from visiting.

-Many students frequent The UK.
+The UK is a very popular country for students.
 Students will find not only a huge number of universities in the U.K., but also a large support network on top of affordable travel opportunities.
 Many of the major universities around the country are in locations with fun activities, vibrant nightlife, and affordable sights and attractions.

 London: The city has a number of universities and is a popular study abroad destination.
 It's also a very diverse city, so international students will feel right at home.